 Automate All the Things

-APIMATIC and the APIMATIC Team have been amazingly helpful from the very beginning.
+APIMatic and the APIMatic Team have been amazingly helpful from the very beginning.
 The response times, to support and change requests have been met with blazing speed.
-The APIMATIC platform not only saves us time and money, it makes our lives much easier.
-Our engineers can focus on doing something incredible and less time worry about integrations.
-We owe a big thanks to the APIMATIC team for their help and support over the past couple of months.
+The APIMatic platform not only saves us time and money, it makes our lives much easier.
+Our engineers can focus on doing something incredible and less time worrying about integrations.
+We owe a big thanks to the APIMatic team for their help and support over the past couple of months.